SalimChehida/Executable_Formal_Inter-DSL_Collaboration/README.md

 ### 3.1 Description
 In this step, the engineer can:
-- Generate automatically a formal B specification from each DSL and the metamodel of their composition using the Meeduse framework.
+1)- Generate automatically a formal B specification from each DSL and the metamodel of their composition using the Meeduse framework.
+  - Right click on your metamodel Ecore file (.ecore) and select "Meeduse: Extract B models".
+  - >

-- Complete manually the execution semantics of the generated machine by specifying the B operations defining actions involved in the collaboration process, and also invariant properties.
+2)- Complete manually the execution semantics of the generated machine by specifying the B operations defining actions involved in the collaboration process, and also invariant properties.

-- Inject the models instance of the metamodels into the DSLs B machines.
+3)- Inject the models instance of the metamodels into the DSLs B machines.

-  - See the [Meeduse User Guide](http://vasco.imag.fr/tools/meeduse/html/index.html) for more details about the 3 previous steps.
+  -> See the [Meeduse User Guide](http://vasco.imag.fr/tools/meeduse/html/index.html) for more details about the 3 previous steps.
 - Specify a CSP model from the BPMN diagram built in the previous section (This mapping is done manually, but work in progress intends to automate this transformation).

 ### 3.2 Use case B specifications